-For example, upon achieving the subgoal (unstackable B A) in Figure 1, the system constructs the unstackable skill clause labeled 3 in Table 3.
-The head (unstackable ?B ?A) is a generalized version of the goal (unstackable B A), whereas the ordered subskills (clear ?B) and (hand-empty) are generalized versions of its two subgoals (clear B) and (hand-empty).
-The start conditions are (on ?B ?A) and (hand-empty), which are generalized versions of the subconcepts that held when the goal was established.
+For example, upon achieving the subgoal (driving-in-seg-ment me g994 g1021) in Fig. 2, the system constructs the driving-in-segment skill clause labeled 20 in Table 4.
+The head (driving-in-segment ?me ?g994 ?g1021) is a generalized version of the goal (driving-in-segment me g994 g1021), whereas the ordered subskills (in-lane ?me ?g1021), (centered-in-lane ?me ?g994 ?g1021), (aligned-with-lane ?me ?g1021), and (steering-wheel-straight ?me) are generalized versions of its four subgoals.
+The start conditions are (insegment ?me ?g994) and (steering-wheel-straight ?me), which are generalized versions of the subconcepts that held when the goal was established.
 Finally, the :percepts field specifies the types for objects that serve as the head's arguments.
-This mechanism constructs different variants of a skill, with separate start conditions and distinct subskills, from subproblems that involve different initial conditions.
+This mechanism constructs different variants of a skill, with separate start conditions and distinct subgoals, from subproblems that involve different initial conditions.

-The second category results from situations in which ICARUS has selected a primitive skill instance S2 in order to achieve a goal G, but found its single start condition G2 unsatisfied and selected another skill instance, S1, to achieve it.
+The second category of skills results from situations in which ICARUS has selected a primitive skill instance S2 in order to achieve a goal G, but found its single start condition G2 unsatisfied and selected another skill instance, S1, to achieve it.
 Once the agent has executed both skills successfully and it has reached the goal, the system constructs a new skill clause that has G as its head and that has G2 (rather than the specific clause S1) and S2 as ordered subskills.
 The start conditions are simply the start conditions of the S1 clause used in the subproblem solution, which are sufficient because the problem solver S1 selected it to achieves the start condition of S2, which in turn achieves the goal G. Again, specific arguments are replaced consistently by variables.